course-kit/client/README.md

 | courseId | no | string | The ID of the course that the user should be redirected to after logout.  |
 | schoolId | no | string | The ID of the school that the user should be redirected to after logout.  |

+Will do nothing if the user is not logged in.

 #### `isAuthenticated(): boolean`

 Returns a boolean indicating whether or not the user is logged in.

-#### `getName(): string`
+#### `getName(): string | null`

-Returns the user's name as a string.
+Returns the user's name as a string or null if the user is not logged in.

 #### `markComplete(courseId: string, lessonId: string): Promise<boolean>`

 Asynchronous method that marks a specified lesson of a course as complete.
+Returns a promise that resolves to a boolean indicating success.
+Always returns false if user is not logged in.

 #### `markIncomplete(courseId: string, lessonId: string): Promise<boolean>`

 Asynchronous method that marks a specified lesson of a course as incomplete.
+Returns a promise that resolves to a boolean indicating success or failure.
+Always returns false if user is not logged in.

-#### `isLessonComplete(courseId: string, lessonId: string): boolean`
+#### `isLessonComplete(courseId: string, lessonId: string): boolean | null`

 Returns a boolean indiciating whether or not a user has marked a specified lesson of a course as complete.
+Returns null if user is not logged in.

-#### `isCourseEnrolled(courseId: string): boolean`
+#### `isCourseEnrolled(courseId: string): boolean | null`

 Returns a boolean indicating whether or not a user is enrolled in a specified course.
+Returns null if user is not logged in.

-#### `getNextLessonId(courseId: string): string`
+#### `getNextLessonId(courseId: string): string | null`

-Returns the lesson ID of the next incomplete lesson of a specified course.
+Returns the lesson ID of the next incomplete lesson of a specified course or null if the user is not logged in.

-#### `getProgress(courseId: string): float`
+#### `getProgress(courseId: string): float | null`

 Returns a number between 0 and 1 with decimal points indicating the amount of the specified course that is complete.
 For example, in a 4 lesson course if 1 lesson is complete this method would return `0.25`.

+Returns null if the user is not logged in.

 ## LessonLoader